 Abstract submission, selection and presentation

 - Abstracts describing maternal and neonatal immunization research and implementation will be evaluated according in the following themes:

 - Pre-clinical: including vaccine development and laboratory science;

-- All submitted abstracts will be reviewed by the scientific committee and, if accepted, will be allocated to an oral or poster session.
+- All submitted abstracts will be reviewed by the Scientific Committee and, if accepted, will be allocated to an oral podium or e-poster session.

-Abstracts are to be submitted in English, and should not exceed 300 words, excluding title and authors.
+- Abstracts are to be submitted in English, and should not exceed 300 words, excluding title and authors.
 Abstracts are to include introduction/background & aims, methods, results and conclusions.
-The presenting author is required to ensure that all co-authors have approved the abstract before submission.
+Figures and Tables do not count against word count.

 Disclosure of all financial relationships that the author(s) have with the manufacturer/supplier of any commercial products or services related to the work must be indicated on the abstract submission form.
 All abstracts will be reviewed via the same process irrespective of these disclosures.

-INMIS 2019, with assistance from the Bill & Melinda Gates Foundation and other sponsors, have provided funding for travel bursaries to presenting authors who reside and are conducting research in low and middle income countries (LMICs) as per the Worldbank status.
-Travel bursaries will cover the registration fee, hotel accommodation and provide travel support from the home country to Vancouver, Canada.
-Candidates must apply at the time of submission of their abstract on the INMIS Abstract submission page.
-Applicants will be selected on the basis of the quality of the abstract and availability of funds.
-Questions about travel bursaries should be addressed to email@example.com
+- INMIS 2024, with assistance from the Bill & Melinda Gates Foundation and other sponsors, will provide funding for travel bursaries to presenting authors who reside and are conducting research in low and middle income countries (LMICs) as per the Worldbank status and some Latin-American & Caribbean countries.

 - Travel bursaries will cover the registration fee, hotel accommodation and provide travel support from the home country to San José, Costa Rica.